 The idea is to alienate you from other people who may have liked you as a person and team member.

-20. Your Coworkers Try to Make You Believe You imagine Things
+20. Your Coworkers Try to Make You Believe You Imagine Things

 The worst part of sabotage and bullying is that it worsens if you try to address it.
 Participants will deny what they’re doing if you mention it to a supervisor, and then they’ll ramp it up so that it’s 10 times worse for you.